lexibank/tlopo/out/vol2/chapter3.md

-A distinctive term, PCP &ast;vuqa(i)ŋa, is reflected in Fijian and Polynesian.
+A distinctive term, PCP _&ast;vuqa(i)ŋa_, is reflected in Fijian and Polynesian.
 This term also referred to grindstones, reflecting the use of pumice as an abrasive.

 <table>
 <tr>